webtorrent/webtorrent/docs/get-started.md

 })
 ```

-This supports video, audio, images, PDFs, Markdown, right out of the box.
-There are additional ways to access file content directly, including as a node-style stream, Buffer, or Blob URL.
+This supports video, audio, images, PDFs, HTML, right out of the box.
+There are additional ways to access file content directly, including as a node-style stream, ArrayBuffer, or Blob.

-Video and audio content can be streamed, i.e. playback will start before the full
-file is downloaded.
+Video and audio content can be streamed, i.e. playback will start before the full file is downloaded.
 Seeking works too – WebTorrent dynamically fetches
 the needed torrent pieces from the network on-demand.

 **Note:** Downloading a torrent automatically seeds it, making it available for download by other peers.